-10 NOISE MITIGATION IN MAESTRO
+11 NOISE MITIGATION

-In order to properly utilize the DSP noise reduction features Maestro, it is important to understand the type of noise causing interference.
+In order to properly utilize the DSP noise reduction features of the Flex 6000 Series radios, it is important to understand the type of noise causing interference.
 There is no single solution for noise mitigation since different types of noise require different algorithms.
 There are two primary types of noise that can be minimized using DSP techniques: white noise and impulse noise.